 Starting Time: Expressed in seconds and microseconds since midnight (zero hour), January 1, 1970 (UTC).
 Precision of the "Starting Time" is implementation-dependent.
 If the "Starting Time Type" is set to 0, this field is invalid.
-An Invalid FlowSpecification filter is logged, and the NLRI ignored.

 Duration: Expressed in seconds and microseconds.
 If this field is zero this filter is invalid.
-An Invalid FlowSpecification filter is logged, and the NLRI ignored.